 This mental map uses Spiritual Intelligence as intervention to “hack” the worldview, thus enhancing employee behavior.
 A changed behavior enhances the corporate environment too, aligning organizational culture to that of the natural and spiritual laws.

-As Managers of people why we need to recognize the prevailing mental maps of our group?
+As a manager, do I need to check the mental maps of my group?

 By recognizing the prevailing mental maps, we can find the root causes or triggers that explains the culture of the company or department.
 These are the reasons why employee behaves in certain ways.